-Pheomelanin is one of the two main types of Melanin, the natural pigment found in the hair, skin and eyes of humans and animals.
-As opposed to Eumelanin, which produces dark hues such as brown and black, pheomelanin gives red and yellow hues to the skin, hair, and eyes.
+Pheomelanin is one of the two main types of Melanin, the natural pigment found in the hair, skin, and eyes of humans and animals.
+In contrast to EumelaninEumelanin, which produces dark colors like brown and black, gives skin, hair, and eyes their red and yellow hues.
 The amount and type of melanin (eumelanin and pheomelanin) in a person's skin and hair determine their individual color.

 Properties and functions of pheomelanin